writethedocs/www/docs/2014/blog/announcing-write-the-docs-2014.rst

 ---------------

-If you wish to get more information as it comes out, sign up for our mailing list.
+If you wish to get more information as it comes out, sign up for our mailing list:

 * `North America Mailing List`_
 * `Europe Mailing List`_